Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter6.md

 whoIsThis();
 ```

 What's the output?
 Spoiler: when a JavaScript function runs in the so called global context `this` will be a reference to said global.
 And when running in a browser the global points to `window`.
 As you will see JavaScript functions have always a link to some context object: it is an object in which the function is running.
 The link is not fixed: it can change by accident or could be altered on purpose.
+But the reassuring fact is that there are still rules for determining where `this` should point to.
+Let's break them down.

-## Rule number 1: default binding
+## Rule number 1: falling back to the global "this" (aka default binding)

 If you run the following code in a browser: